gaelanlloyd/jekyll-recipes/_recipes/quiche-lorraine.md

 - Pierce the sides and bottom with a fork to create areas for air bubbles to escape.
 - Bake the crusts for 5 minutes until lightly browned.
 - Cool the crusts on a wire rack.
-- Very thinly slice one green onion stalk.
+- Very thinly slice two green onion stalks.
 - Whisk in the mixing bowl:
   - Eggs
 - Add and whisk in: